 In the first instance, you should contact the service provider.

-By law, all health and social care service providers must have a complaints procedure that you can ask to see, which will tell you how to make a complaint.
+All health and social care service providers must have a complaints procedure that you can ask to see.
+This will tell you how to make a complaint.

-If you have complained to the care provider and you are unhappy with their response, there are a number of actions you can take, depending on who the provider is and how your care is funded.
+If you've complained to the care provider and you're unhappy with their response, the next step depends on the type of service and how your care is funded.

 Contact the Parliamentary and Health Service Ombudsman (PHSO).

-Council-funded care – You can make a complaint to your council if it pays for your care.
+If the care is funded or arranged by a council, you can make a complaint to your council if it pays for your care.
 If you are unhappy with the outcome of your complaint, you can contact the Local Government Ombudsman.

-Self-funded care – If you pay for your care yourself, you can contact the Local Government Ombudsman.
+If you pay for your care yourself you can contact the Local Government Ombudsman.

 - Last updated: